Skip to main content

 Warning

-Please note that SVFI does not support variable frame rate (vfr) processing, and feeding such video to SVFI will cause the audio and picture to be out of sync.
+Please note that SVFI does not support variable frame rate (vfr) processing, and feeding such video to SVFI will cause the audio and video to be out of sync.

 SVFI only supports frame rates of integers (such as 25.00, 24.00) and NTSC standard frame rate(frame rates with a denominator of 1001, such as 23.976, 29.97, 59.94) as input.